 Taiwan Coal Mine Museum 新平溪煤礦博物館

 Another notable site near Shifen Old Street is the Taiwan Railway Museum.
 It is about a 30 minute walk from Shifen Station, but gives you a good idea of the history of the area.
 It is 200 NT per person and tickets stop selling at 4:00 PM.
-I came too late on this trip so I did not get to see inside.
+For our full blog on the museum, click here.